 - Passionflower: A gentle muscle relaxant, passionflower helps maintain a healthy nervous system to promote restful sleep.

 - L-theanine: A relaxing ingredient and it can also help to mitigate the effects of too much caffeine.
 You can take L-theanine in the morning as well as at night to counteract stress.
 Interestingly, L-theanine is an amino acid found in tea.
 Green tea has more L-theanine (and less caffeine) which is why it isn’t as stimulating as black tea, and it’s a great option for people who are trying to wean off of caffeine.
-And green tea appears to have many health benefits.

 - Melatonin: Your brain naturally starts to produce melatonin as soon as the sun goes down.
 Within hours, you should have enough melatonin to make you sleepy.
 Melatonin supplements are available, but don’t overdo it, or you’ll be too groggy the next day.
 I prefer 1.5 mg; stay under 5 mg.